coryshain/cdr/docs/source/formula.rst

 Intercept terms can be added by including ``1`` in the RHS and removed by including ``0`` in the RHS.
 If neither of these appears in the RHS, an intercept is added by default.

-**WARNING:** The compiler for DTSR formulae is still early in development and may fail to correctly process certain formula strings, especially ones that contain hierarchical term expansions, categorical variable expansions, and/or interactions.
+**WARNING:** The compiler for CDR formulae is still early in development and may fail to correctly process certain formula strings, especially ones that contain hierarchical term expansions, categorical variable expansions, and/or interactions.
-Please double-check the correctness of the model formula reported at the start of training and report problems in the issue tracker on `Github <https://github.com/coryshain/dtsr>`_.
+Please double-check the correctness of the model formula reported at the start of training and report problems in the issue tracker on `Github <https://github.com/coryshain/cdr>`_.

-**WARNING:** If you are using interaction terms, it is easy to accidentally mis-specify your formula because interactions are trickier in DTSR than in linear models.
+**WARNING:** If you are using interaction terms, it is easy to accidentally mis-specify your formula because interactions are trickier in CDR than in linear models.
 Make sure to read :ref:`interactions` before fitting models with interactions.